rlane/oort3/shared/api/README.md

 - [`radar_min_distance() -> f64`](prelude::radar_min_distance): Get current minimum distance filter.
 - [`radar_max_distance() -> f64`](prelude::radar_max_distance): Get current maximum distance filter.

+Multiple radars:

+Most ships have a single radar except for cruisers which have two.

+- [`select_radar(index: usize)`](prelude::select_radar): Select the radar to control with subsequent API calls.

 ## Radio

 The radio can be used to send or receive a `[f64; 4]` message per tick.
 There are 10